-Each boundary change is discussed below:
+Each proposed Urban Road Code boundary change is discussed below:

 Burtonsville (New) - The Burtonsville Crossroads Sector Plan envisioned a village character and a divided boulevard with improved pedestrian and bicycle accommodations.
 Designating Burtonsville between Old Columbia Pike and Old US Route 29 as an Urban Road Code area would help to achieve this goal by requiring more complete streets design principles.